 Christine’s career journey

-Our innovative IPS service helped Christine find stable employment, despite two prior minor convictions.
+Our innovative Individual Placement and Support (IPS) service helped Christine find stable employment, despite two prior minor convictions.
 Read her full story below.

 Christine had always enjoyed working so when she was without a job she found herself getting bored of doing the same thing every day and, without the structure that work provided, was overthinking and worrying a lot.
 Fortunately, her Recovery Worker at Humankind’s South Tyneside service put her in contact with an IPS Employment Specialist who could help.